brenns10/brennan.io/_posts/2020-09-22-compression-curves.md

 Well, I gotta give it to gzip -- it's pretty consistent.
 I can't really see anything interesting in the plot, except that the gzipped data is smaller than the uncompressed version (duh).
-We can add this in to make it more explicit:e.
+We can add this in to make it more explicit:

 ```python